GoogleCloudPlatform/smart-on-fhir/README.md

 ## SMARTproxy

-**IMPORTANT: SMART-on-FHIR access controls are only enabled on Google Cloud Healthcare FHIR API in private preview (`v1alpha2`) with FHIR stores created on or after January 1, 2021 UTC.
+**IMPORTANT: SMART-on-FHIR access controls are enabled on Google Cloud Healthcare FHIR API in private preview (`v1alpha2`) and public preview (`v1beta1`) with FHIR stores created on or after January 1, 2021 UTC.
 You should restrict the `ALLOWED_PATH_PREFIX` to only match paths for this version.**

 *  There are plans to support older FHIR stores in the near future.
 *  If using this proxy with a different API version or on an older store other